 Mortality Benchmark.
 Amendment 3 defined the shad mortality warning threshold as the level of total instantaneous mortality (Z) that resulted in a female spawning stock biomass that was 30% of the total female spawning stock biomass in a stock that experienced only natural mortality (Z = M).
 Amendment 3 provides benchmark values for New England shad runs of $Z{30} = 0.98$ and $A{30} = 0.62$ (annualized mortality).
-The Z{30} benchmark will be adopted by the 2018 SFMP as a warning threshold until a longer Merrimack River time series is recorded or further ASMFC recommendations are made.
+The Z{30} benchmark will be adopted by the 2024 SFMP as a warning threshold until a longer Merrimack River time series is recorded or further ASMFC recommendations are made.

 The total instantaneous mortality rate (Z) was estimated using the Chapman-Robson method, regression-based estimates, and catch curves from repeat spawning age data.
 The Chapman-Robson method is a probability-based estimator that has been shown to be more accurate and less biased than the linear regression-based catch curves, especially when sample size is small.
 Shad ages 5 through 10 were used in the analysis.
-The suitability of the 2001-2017 Merrimack River mortality estimates may be limited by many factors including small sample sizes, a brief data series, combined genders in the estimate, and the assumption that all mortality is natural.
+The suitability of the 2001-2023 Merrimack River mortality estimates may be limited by many factors including small sample sizes, a brief data series, combined genders in the estimate, and the assumption that all mortality is natural.
 The Chapman-Robson results were selected as most suitable and reported in Table 2.

 The trend to date is that Merrimack River shad mortality was at or below the Z{30} until 2013, when it increased above the threshold and has remained high since (Figure 2).
-While Z has recently increased, total length for both males and females has been relatively stable since 1999.
-The mortality warning threshold was not exceeded under the 2012 SFMP but has been exceeded each year since 2013.
+No samples were collected in 2020 due to COVID-19 concerns which resulted in disruptions in lift operations.
+While Z has recently increased, fork length for both males and females has declined since 2005 and 2003, respectively.
+The mortality warning threshold was not exceeded under the 2012 SFMP but has been exceeded each year since 2013 with exceptions in 2019 and 2022.
 With the recent conditions of increasing spawning run stock, higher mortality estimates resulting from increased recruitment is not unexpected, although this dynamic should be reviewed and considered annually in the MA shad compliance report.